-Before joining the social sector, Watson was cofounder and co-editor of @NY, the pioneering Internet news and information service that chronicled the rise New York’s Silicon Alley new media in the mid-90s.
+Before joining the social sector, Watson was co-founder and co-editor of @NY, the pioneering Internet news and information service that chronicled the rise of New York’s Silicon Alley new media in the mid-90s.
 Early in his career, he was the executive editor of The Riverdale Press, a Pulitzer Prize-winning newspaper in the Bronx, where he covered politics as a muckraking journalist and won more than a dozen state and national awards for excellence.

-During his long career as journalist, Watson has written for The New York Times, The Daily Beast, Salon, Huffington Post, USA Today, techPresident.com, Social Edge, Industry Standard, Inside, Wired, Worth, Contribute, and Ms. magazines, among many other publications.
+During his long career as a journalist, Watson has written for The New York Times, The Daily Beast, Salon, Huffington Post, USA Today, techPresident.com, Social Edge, Industry Standard, Inside, Wired, Worth, Contribute, and Ms. magazines, among many other publications.

 He serves on the Board of Directors of BronxWorks, a social services agency serving the nation’s poorest Congressional district, and previously as a member of the La Pietra Coalition to Advance Women in the World, an international group of activists working to change the perception of women’s status in society., and the Drum Major Institute for Public Policy, a progressive think tank.
-He holds a degree in English literature from Columbia University.